-Dave DiIanni enters his tenth season as head coach for the University of Iowa women’s soccer program.
+Dave DiIanni is entering his eighth season as head coach for the University of Iowa women’s soccer program.
 DiIanni was tabbed as the fifth coach in program history on May 17, 2014, coming to the UI following an 11-year head coaching stint at Grand Valley State.

-In nine seasons at Iowa, DiIanni has posted a 85-69-18 record.
+In seven seasons at Iowa, DiIanni has posted a 68-57-9 record.
 He has guided the program to two NCAA Tournament appearances and the first Big Ten title in program history.

 The Hawkeyes started the 2020 season slowly after losing 12 seniors from the 2019 NCAA Tournament team.
 After going winless in their first seven games, the tide began to turn midway through the season and Iowa was playing its best soccer when it mattered most.
 With an expanded Big Ten postseason schedule due to league-only scheduling because of COVID, DiIanni led the Hawkeyes to wins over second-seeded Illinois, third-seeded Minnesota in the Big Ten Regional weekend.
 The team followed with a road win at top-seeded Penn State in the Big Ten Tournament semifinals before downing third-seeded Wisconsin to claim the program’s first-ever Big Ten title.

 The win in Happy Valley was the first for the program in school history and the fourth-ranked Nittany Lions were the highest ranked opponent Iowa defeated all-time.
 Two freshmen — forward Meike Ingles and goalkeeper Macy Enneking — were named the Big Ten Tournament Most Outstanding Offensive and Defensive Players, respectively.
 Ingles scored three-game winners in the tournament, while Enneking posted two shutouts and made 14 saves.